-More on our Older Adult participants from Tisbury
+More on our Older Adult participants from West Tisbury

-- 37% of respondents from Tisbury report their education stopped before achieving a college degree. - And 1 in 3 report obtaining a Master's degree or doctorate.
+- 3 in 10 respondents from West Tisbury report their education stopped before achieving a college degree. - And almost 1 in 2 report obtaining a Master's degree or doctorate.

-Here to stay and most likely in a single family home in Tisbury
+Here to stay and most likely in a single family home in West Tisbury

-- Vast majority (>95%) identify as permanent with 83% reporting "living on island for 12 months in 2019", more than any other town. - 82% own their own home and 6% live in a subsidized rental situation (IEH, etc.). - 53% own their home outright (without a mortgage) and this increases with age. - 83% report they are not likely to move (on- or off-island); those who may move report a lower cost of living, closer to family, and more equipped housing situation as top triggers.
+- Vast majority (94%) identify as permanent with >80% reporting "living on island for 12 months in 2019". - 9 in 10 own their own home and <1% live in a subsidized rental situation (IEH, etc.). - 54% own their home outright (without a mortgage) and this increases with age. - 87% report they are not likely to move (on- or off-island); those who may move report a lower cost of living, closer to family, and more equipped housing situation as top triggers.